About the Liturgy

 This celebration of the Eucharist is our principle service on Sunday mornings.
 This early service has a quiet, intimate style, celebrated typically without music but with a sermon.
 The Rite I liturgy uses a more traditional and formal tone that highlights the long standing Anglican tradition that goes back to the early days of the Church of England.

 Sunday 10:30a Holy Eucharist, Rite II

 Although the service is traditional in liturgical style following the Rite II form, it is relaxed for all to feel welcome and includes music from the 1982 Episcopal Hymnal.
-The 10:30a service also offers Children’s Chapel.
-Children begin the service in church, leave after the Gospel lesson, and return during the peace in time for Eucharist.
-To learn more about Children’s Chapel click HERE.
+The 10:30a service will also be live-streamed on our Facebook page – click here to view.
+You can find the bulletin and announcements posted on our Facebook page before the service starts so you can download and follow along.

-Childcare is available for infants and children through age 3 from 7:45a to 11:45a.
+Childcare is available for infants and children through age 4 from 9a to 11:45a.
 The nursery is located in the Education Building next to the Church.

 On Wednesdays at 11a, a thirty minute Eucharist service is offered.
 This service uses readings from Lesser Feasts and Fasts and offers various lives of saints and church events to reflect upon.
 The service also offers a period for the laying on of hands and anointing of oil with healing prayers.